vk-cs/docs-public/docs/en/main/base/k8s/operations/create-cluster/create-webui/create-webui.md

    A configuration of multiple master nodes and one worker node:

    - Minimum number of master nodes: three;
-   - Minimum disk size for the master nodes: 40 GB;
+   - Minimum disk size for the master nodes: 40 GB.
-   - selected [preconfigured services](../../../concepts/preconfigured-features/addons/): Monitoring, Docker Registry, Ingress Controller.

    Such a cluster is suitable for any task, including the routine operation of applications in a production environment.
-It allows you to deploy applications from the Docker Registry, monitor them and provide access to them via Ingress.

    </tabpanel>
    <tabpanel>